The Truth About Ketogenic Dieting: What to Know Before You Start

 - Vegetables that grow above ground like zucchini, squash, tomatoes, and peppers

-Before you begin, talk to your healthcare provider, do your homework, and consider the pros and cons of the keto diet.
-You can learn more about it on the internet.
-There you will find keto websites, diet plans, recipes, and shopping tips.
+Before you begin, talk to your healthcare provider, do your homework, and consider the pros and cons of the ketogenic diet.
+You can learn more about it online, where youwill find keto websites, diet plans, recipes, and shopping tips.

 Join the conversation